AlexMercedCoder/tutorialblog/content/blog/2021/1/DeveloperGuide/index.md

 The Pros:

-- Must higher starting salaries
+- Much higher starting salaries
 - The level of algorithmic practice and theory over four years will make technical interviews easier
 - You'll walk away with a deeper understanding of the theory and concepts underlying how computers work and communicate

 The Cons:

-- May be overlooked by some employers as overqualified (which means they think your too expensive or will leave soon as other opportunities arise)
+- May be overlooked by some employers as overqualified (which means they think your too expensive or will leave soon as other opportunities arise) although these probably aren't the jobs you'd want as CS graduate.
 - Higher Expectations of ability
 - You'll probably have to teach yourself a lot of tooling and languages which are highly used but are not taught over more complex less used languages.
 (Does anyone use prolog in production?)